Stepan Bandera: Postwar activity

-In 1946, agents of the US Army intelligence agency Counterintelligence Corps (CIC) and NKVD entered into extradition negotiations based on the intra-Allied cooperation wartime agreement made at the Yalta Conference.
-The CIC wanted Frederick Wilhelm Kaltenbach, who would turn out to be deceased, and in return the Soviet Union proposed Bandera.
+In 1946, agents of the US Army intelligence agency Counterintelligence Corps (CIC) and NKVD entered into extradition negotiations based on the wartime intra-Allied cooperation agreement made at the Yalta Conference.
+The CIC wanted Frederick Wilhelm Kaltenbach, who would turn out to be deceased, and in return, the Soviet Union proposed Bandera.
 Bandera and many Ukrainian nationalists had ended up in the American zone after the war.
-The Soviet Union regarded all Ukrainians as Soviet citizens and demanded their repatriation under the intra-Alied agreement.
+The Soviet Union regarded all Ukrainians as Soviet citizens and demanded their repatriation under the intra-Allied agreement.
 The US thought Bandera was too valuable to give up due to his knowledge of the Soviet Union, so the US started blocking his extradition under an operation called "Anyface".
 From the perspective of the US, the Soviet Union and Poland were issuing extradition attempts of these Ukrainians to prevent the US from getting sources of intelligence, so this became one of the factors in the breakdown of the cooperation agreement.
-However, the CIC still considered Bandera untrustworthy and were concerned about the impact of his activities on Soviet-American relations, and in mid-1947 conducted an extensive and aggressive search to locate him.
+However, the CIC still considered Bandera untrustworthy and were concerned about the effect of his activities on Soviet-American relations, and in mid-1947 conducted an extensive and aggressive search to locate him.
 It failed, having described their quarry as "extremely dangerous" and "constantly en route, frequently in disguise".
 Some American intelligence reported that he even was guarded by former SS men.

-The Bavarian state government initiated a crackdown on Bandera's organization for crimes such as counterfeiting and kidnapping.
-Gerhard von Mende, a West German government official, provided protection to Bandera who in turn provided him with political reports, which were relayed to the West German Foreign Office.
+The Bavarian state government initiated a crackdown on Bandera's organisation for crimes such as counterfeiting and kidnapping.
+Gerhard von Mende, a West German government official, provided protection to Bandera, who in turn provided him with political reports, which were relayed to the West German Foreign Office.
 Bandera reached an agreement with the BND, offering them his service, despite the CIA warning the West Germans against cooperating with him.

-Following the war Bandera also visited Ukrainian communities in Canada, Austria, Italy, Spain, Belgium, UK and Holland.
+Following the war, Bandera also visited Ukrainian communities in Canada, Austria, Italy, Spain, Belgium, the UK, and Holland.
+Bandera remained in contact with Dmytro Dontsov throughout the 1950s, visiting him in Canada and offering him the role of editor in his organization's newspaper which Dontsov declined.

-His views

-According to Grzegorz Rossoliński-Liebe "Bandera's worldview was shaped by numerous far-right values and concepts including ultranationalism, fascism, racism, and antisemitism; by fascination with violence; by the belief that only war could establish a Ukrainian state; and by hostility to democracy, communism, and socialism.
-Like other young Ukrainian nationalists, he combined extremism with religion and used religion to sacralize politics and violence."

-Historian John-Paul Himka writes that Bandera remained true to the fascist ideology to the end.